7 Epic Tips on How to Prepare Your Business for Post-Lockdown eCommerce

 ‘Danger!
 Useless website ahead.’

 The takeaway?
-You need to think about how your eCommerce website is meeting the needs of both new and existing customers.
+It would be best to think about how your eCommerce website meets both new and existing customers’ needs.

 - Ensure your website is mobile-friendly.
 A re-design with a mobile-first mindset may be necessary.